gerkone/segnn-jax/README.md

 ```

 ### Notes
-On `jax<=0.4.6`, the `jit`-`pjit` merge can be deactivated making traning faster.
+On `jax<=0.4.6`, the `jit`-`pjit` merge can be deactivated making traning faster (on nbody).
 This looks like an issue with dataloading and the validation training loop implementation and it does not affect SEGNN.
 ```
 export JAX_JIT_PJIT_API_MERGE=0
 ```